 The Cleveland Browns MUST Take a Quarterback

 Ummm, no. No, they don’t.
-I know a lot of people think there are “franchise changing” quarterbacks available in this NFL Draft.
+I know a lot of people think there are “franchise changing” quarterbacks available in the 2018 NFL Draft is just days away.
+So many people will be telling you who will be picked where, and which teams have no chance.
 And they are right.
 But the Browns don’t need one.
 Is Tyrod Taylor the answer for them at QB?
 Probably not.
 But that’s not because of his ability.
 The dude is solid.
 He protects the football and makes smart decisions, plus he’s mobile.
 Don’t believe me?
 Taylor has 18 career interceptions.
 DeShone Kizer, the Browns QB last year, had 22.
 Shut up.

 While the quarterback position is vital, the Browns have bigger needs elsewhere.
 Joe Thomas just retired, leaving a gaping hole on the offensive line.
 Your defense still isn’t great, and you can always use help in the backfield.
 If Cleveland wants to make a massive improvement this year, and challenge for the playoffs, you take Saquon Barkley or Bradley Chubb number one then take Quenton Nelson at number four.
 Don’t like that idea?
 Trade the top pick to the New York Giants or the New York Jets or the Denver Broncos and get whichever two you want.